‘Erdogan wants to set an example in Switzerland too’

 A spokesman for the Federal Justice Office confirmed to Eberhard, a specialist on Turkey, that “half a dozen” requests were filed by Ankara.
 It is not clear how Switzerland will respond.

-During a visit to Bern last November, the Turkish foreign minister criticised the Swissexternal link authorities for failing to protect the pro-Erdogan members of the Turkish community.
+During a visit to Bern last November, the Turkish foreign minister criticised the Swiss authorities for failing to protect the pro-Erdogan members of the Turkish community.
 The allegations were rejected by the Swiss government.

 swissinfo.ch: It’s not enough for Erdogan, it seems, to hold Turkey in an iron grip.
 He also wants to punish his critics in Switzerland.
 Why is it so important to him?